Nordstrom/kubelogin/README.md

 # Usage
 This Server is to be deployed on kubernetes and will act as a way of retrieving a JWT from an OIDC provider and sending it back to the client running the kubelogin CLI code.

--Prometheus metrics are handled through the /metrics endpoint
+- Prometheus metrics are handled through the /metrics endpoint

--A health check is provided through the /health endpoint
+- A health check is provided through the /health endpoint

--The initial login to the server that redirects to the specified OIDC provider is handled through the /login endpoint
+- The initial login to the server that redirects to the specified OIDC provider is handled through the /login endpoint

--The server listens for a response from the OIDC provider on the /callback endpoint
+- The server listens for a response from the OIDC provider on the /callback endpoint

--The server listens for the custom token for JWT exchange request on the /exchange endpoint
+- The server listens for the custom token for JWT exchange request on the /exchange endpoint

 ## Pre-Deploy Action & Configuration
 In the kubernetes environment there needs to be the following environment variables